- Going From Noob To Spammer

 “You have to spend money to make money.”– Unknown

 This does not mean you have to spend thousands of dollars to be successful.
-What it does mean is if you are afraid to invest in your own business it’s not a real business.
+What it does mean is if you are afraid to invest in your own business it is not a real business.

 I tried to do affiliate marketing with spending any money for years with no success.
 When I finally decided to invest in myself and my business everything changed.
 It just became more real.
 I had skin in the game and needed to see a return on my investment.
 This made me work harder and smarter towards that end.

-If you don’t take your business seriously why should anyone else?
+If you do not take your business seriously why should anyone else?

 Investing in the creation of a website can have a huge effect on the future success of your affiliate marketing business.
 This is one of the biggest and best decisions I have made for my business and I only wish I had done it sooner.